Skip to content

 Allow2Ban

 Allow2Ban is a dedicated section ($config->allow2ban) with its own API.
-It is the inverse of Fail2Ban: instead of counting only filtered "bad" requests, it counts every request for a given key and bans once the count exceeds the threshold.
-Think of it as "n requests allowed, then you're out."
+It is the inverse of Fail2Ban: instead of counting only filtered "bad" requests, it counts every request for a given key and bans once the count reaches the threshold.
+Think of it as "n requests allowed, then you're out": with threshold: n, the nth request itself is the one that triggers and is blocked.

 How It Works